 Automatic Labelling of Files

 Auto-labelling is beneficial with files containing sensitive information.
 Users and users within appropriate groups are prompted to add an appropriate label to their file, or the system does it for them.
+This helps govern sensitive information without relying solely on user compliance.

 Manual Labelling Methods

-The AIP on-premises scanner is another labelling method.
-Administrators can use it to scan file repositories for unlabelled and unclassified files and to tag files that need a label applied.
+The Microsoft Purview Information Protection Scanner (formerly AIP Scanner) is another labelling method.
+Administrators can use it to scan on-premises file repositories for unlabelled and unclassified files and to tag files that need a label applied.
 Additionally, files found to contain sensitive information (credit card numbers, etc.) are highlighted to ensure they have appropriate permissions used there too.

 Enhanced Email Security